LivCodes/lecture-history-F2020/060-apis-ajax/README.md

 ## Learn by doing!
-* Create a webpage that lists all the Rick and Morty by requesting that information from an API!
+* Create a webpage that lists all the Rick and Morty characters by requesting that information from an API!
+* Check the Network tab when the page loads!

+When some event happens -> request data ->  manipulate the DOM

+When the button is click -> requst /character -> create a bunch of character elements